Introduction to geodata and layers#

 GeoJSON

-Open data format using Javascript Object Notation to store geographic data.
-Can store multiple type of geometries in one file.
+Open data format using Javascript Object Notation (JSON) to store geographic data.
+Can store multiple type of geometries in one file and is widely compatible with web and mobile applications.

 Raster data#